 Program: B.A., Cinema and Television Arts

-Conceptualization, production, directing, editing and distribution of cinema projects.
+Film Production Option: Conceptualization, production, directing, editing and distribution of cinema projects.
 In order to qualify for the Film Production Option, a student must earn the appropriate grades in the designated prerequisite courses for Film Production, submit a portfolio and have that portfolio approved by the Film Production Faculty.
 Once a student’s portfolio is approved, the student’s major would be designated as “CTVA/Film Production.”
-Should a student’s portfolio not be approved, the student may remain a CTVA major, but would need to select another option.
-The student may resubmit a portfolio for approval once, in a succeeding semester, if denied on the first attempt.
-Students intending to enter the Film Production Option must pass CTVA 250 with a grade of “B-” or better.
-Deadline dates and portfolio format requirements can be found on the Department of Cinema and Television Arts website.
+Should a student’s portfolio not be approved, the student may remain a CTVA major, but they would need to select another Option.
+The student may resubmit a portfolio for approval once, in a succeeding semester, if denied.
+Students intending to enter the Film Production Option must pass CTVA 250 with a grade of B- or better.
+Deadline dates and portfolio format requirements can be found on the Department’s website.

 Lower Division (15 units)